antmartinez47/TimeMixer-TFM/README.md

 To train a TimeMixer model, the dataset must meet several requirements.
 In particular, it should be a single CSV file where each column contains a time series, along with an additional column named *date* for the timestamps.

-The following is an example of using TimeMixer-TFM to train a TimeMixer model for the task of Multivariate Time Series Forecasting on the ETTh1 dataset (7 time series):
+As a usage example, consider the task of multivariate forecasting over the dataset ETTh1 (7 timeseries), with an input window size of 96 timesteps and a output window size of 192 timesteps.
+The following is an example of using TimeMixer-TFM to accomplish this task.

 ```bash
 conda activate py3.11-timemixer-raytune